telerik/blazor-docs/_contentTemplates/common/popup-edit-customization.md

  `Height` | `string` | The height of edit popup `MaxHeight` | `string` | The maximum height of the window `MinHeight` | `string` | The minimum height of the window

+>tip The min/max options for the width and height apply to the initial rendering of the window and not browser resizing.
 #end

 #edit-form-settings